 A school choir elevates school tone and raises everyone’s spirits.

-We encourage all students to join our choir.
+While choir is compulsory for all Music students, we encourage all students to join our choir.